raguay/MyAlfred/README.md

 **Zip Info**
 This workflow has one command:  zi:view.
 This will show you the zip files in your home directory's Documents folder.
 When you select one, it will open a Python window showing the contents of the zip file.

+**Text Case Converter in Swift**
+This workflow is a replication of my "tm:case" command of the Text Massager Workflow done in Swift.
+You have to have xCode 6 beta 4 to recompile the executable, but it should run on any system that is OS Maverick and up.
+Instructons for recompling the Alfred Swift Library and the program is in the workflow directory.
+The one command is "tc:convert".
+The string given will be shown in captical case, upper case, lower case, and title case.

 ****

 Please let me know if you have any problems, suggestions, or commits.
 These are documented more fully on my web site <a href="http://customct.com">http://customct.com</a>.